 5. Can I still get IPv4 address space from my RIR?

-Yes.
-At this time all RIRs still have available IPv4 address space and they will continue to distribute it in accordance with their regional policies.
+As long as the RIRs still have available IPv4 address space, they will continue to distribute it in accordance with their regional policies.

 6. I am an Internet user.
 How will IPv4 depletion affect me?